2009 Deccan Chargers season: Player acquisition

 The IPL added a performance clause to its player's contract which saw the players lose 20% of their match fee if they did not find a place in starting XI on a match-by-match basis.
 However, this clause was applicable only on the contracts signed from 2009.
 The players' purchase cap was also increased from US$5 million to US$7 million.
 The maximum number of foreign players in each squad was also increased from eight to ten, though those in playing XI was still retained at four.
 The IPL also announced that the players' auction was shifted to 6 February 2009 while the month-long trading window would start on 15 December 2008.

 The Deccan Chargers conducted the probe and later, terminated the contract of the Pakistani all-rounder Shahid Afridi following the disagreement between Afridi and then captain, V. V. S. Laxman, on the poor first-season performances.
 The entire issue started when Afridi spoke to Geo News, a Pakistani news channel, about Laxman's inefficiency as the captain and suggesting Gilchrist as the better choice.
 Laxman later responded later by saying that Afridi had no team ethics and reminding him of being the part of a collective failure and was unfortunate for blaming only the captain for it.
 The Deccan Chargers traded Sanjay Bangar to the Kolkata Knight Riders for the second season during the trade window.
 They started acquiring players as their new coach, Darren Lehmann, signed the uncapped Australian all-rounder Ryan Harris and obtained local talent by signing the Hyderabadi batsman Tirumalasetti Suman along with the Himachal Pradesh wicket-keeper Manvinder Bisla.
 They also added five uncapped players from the domestic circuit to the squad including the local players, Abhinav Kumar and Shoaib Ahmed.

 The players auction for the 2009 Indian Premier League was held on 6 February 2009 at Goa that included 111 overseas players.
 The Deccan Chargers opened their account by buying the West-Indian fast bowler Fidel Edwards at the base price of US$150,000 to bolster their pace attack.
-Later, they improved their batting strength by acquiring the services of the another West-Indian, Dwayne Smith, at the base price of US$100,000.
+Later, they improved their batting strength by acquiring the services of another West-Indian, Dwayne Smith, at the base price of US$100,000.